A downloadable party game for Windows, macOS, and Linux

-Old school gets a new-school makeover with more physics objects than you can shake a two-dimensional polygon at.
+Old school gets a new-school makeover with more damageable physics objects than you can shake a two-dimensional polygon at.
 And, oh, the skids marks!
-Did we mention the glooooorious skid marks that dirty up the track like never before?
-And it doesn't end with just the skid marks.
-With debris everywhere from lost wheels, broken cars, oily tire tracks, various track objects, and up to 8 players on one screen generally making a mess of it all, just getting to the finish line can turn a sweet, bird-chirpy, country drive into a friend-testing brawl of gasoline-fueled tenacity.
-Did I say “country drive?”
-Oh.
-I meant to say “overly-amped, psyched-out motorsport!!!”
+Did we mention the oddly-satisfying skid marks that dirty up the track like never before?
+And the dirt doesn't end there.
+With debris everywhere from lost wheels, broken cars, oily tire tracks, various track objects, and up to 8 players on one screen generally making a mess of it all, just getting to the finish line can be a friend-testing brawl of gasoline-fueled tenacity.

 GRITS Racing is a family-friendly game for discharging some electricity in a safe environment.
 If somebody isn't laughing, giggling, snickering, or snorting most of the game... we aren't doing our job correctly.
 We get it, not all players will choose to race, so we've given them other ways to be part of the environment (for better or for worse).

-itch.io and Steam and any console we can wreck these cars on.
+itch.io and Steam and any console that will help us wreck these cars.

 Brought to you by the cow-skull boneheads at Muddy Desert.

 - These 2D cars actually steer via the wheels!
 (Unlike nearly all games in this category, which just pivot their cars on center.)
 You may not see a difference, but take a car for a spin and you will feel it.
 Quite possibly more realistic than a multiplayer couch game needs to be.

 - Car body and wheels modeled as individual physics objects (with proprietary physics code)

 - 4-wheel steering (rear steering tapers off at speed)